jmhickman/Fiewport/README.md

 ### Serializer

 Fiewport now supports serializing and deserializing LDAP search results to/from disk using MessagePack with compression, making it quite small.
-For reference, the `dumpAD` call run against the smaller Game of Active Directory environment yielded a 56KB file.
+For reference, the `dumpDomainObjects` call run against the smaller Game of Active Directory environment yielded a 56KB file.

 ```#r "nuget: Fiewport"
 #r "nuget: System.DirectoryServices.Protocols"